 Follow @BrandFilmFest on Twitter

 Weber Shandwick is a leading global communications and engagement firm in 79 cities across 34 countries with a network extending to 127 cities in 81 countries.
 The firm’s diverse team of strategists, analysts, producers, designers, developers and campaign activators has won the most prestigious awards in the world for innovative, creative approaches and impactful work, including being honored as PRWeek’s Global Agency of the Year in 2015 and 2016, an Ad Age A-List Agency in 2014 and 2015, and The Holmes Report’s Global Agency of the Year in 2010, 2012, 2014 and 2015.
 Weber Shandwick and its Prime unit have won a combined 31 Cannes Lions since 2009 and are credited as PR agency on an additional 25 Lions.
 Weber Shandwick was also named a Best Place to Work by Ad Age in 2014 and 2015 and PRWeek in 2013 and 2014.
 The firm deploys deep expertise across sectors and specialty areas, including consumer marketing, corporate reputation, healthcare, technology, public affairs, financial services, corporate social responsibility, financial communications and crisis management, using proprietary social, digital and analytics methodologies.
 Weber Shandwick is part of the Interpublic Group (NYSE: IPG).
 For more information, visit http://www.webershandwick.com.

 As a result of the first annual Brand Film Festival's incredible success, industry leading brands PRWeek and Campaign are introducing the festival to London.

-Brand Film Festival London will showcase the best of Europe's branded content films, from Vines and YouTube videos to long-form documentaries.
+Brand Film Festival London will showcase the best of Europe's branded content films, from YouTube videos to long-form documentaries.

 Visit the Brand Film Festival London website.